Walking your dog in the dark

 Microchipping is especially important during firework season, as cats may well make a run for it when they’re spooked.
 Double-check that all their microchip details are correct before the big night.
 This way, if they do end up going missing, they can be more easily returned to you.

-Try a natural calming aid
+Try a calming aid

 How to tell if your cat is stressed due to fireworks